Alex-Bumblebee/ADFlowManager/README.md

 ### Why ADFlowManager?

-Managing Active Directory with PowerShell cmdlets is slow, repetitive, and error-prone. **ADFlowManager** replaces that workflow with a **modern desktop application** built on .NET 10, featuring:
+Managing Active Directory with PowerShell or legacy MMC snap-ins is slow, repetitive, and error-prone. **ADFlowManager** replaces that workflow with a **modern desktop application** that covers the full AD lifecycle — from user onboarding to offboarding, group management, computer monitoring, and even software deployment — all in one place.

-- **Faster AD Management** — Native .NET APIs with intelligent SQLite caching
+- **Full AD Lifecycle** — Create, edit, disable, move, and audit users without touching a single cmdlet
-- **Modern Interface** — Intuitive WPF-UI design (dark theme, responsive)
+- **Built-in Package Deployment** — Push software to your AD computers directly from the app
-- **Native Performance** — No PowerShell overhead, async operations throughout
+- **Team-Ready** — Share templates, audit logs, and packages over a network share
-- **Privacy-First** — Zero telemetry, 100% local data processing
+- **Native Performance** — .NET 10 with intelligent SQLite caching, no PowerShell overhead
-- **Open Source** — GPLv3 licensed, fully transparent codebase
+- **Privacy-First** — Zero telemetry, 100% local data processing, GPLv3 open source

-> **v0.1.0-beta** — First public beta.
-All planned features are implemented.
+> **v0.3.3-beta** — Active beta.
+Core features are stable and production-tested.
 Feedback welcome!

 ---